dieharders/ai-menu-generator/INFO.md

   - https://ai.google.dev/gemini-api/docs/api-overview
   - https://ai.google.dev/gemini-api/docs/get-started/tutorial?lang=web

+- ✅ Implement dev input on home page to enter your api key.
+Reset all api keys after testing.

 - ❌ Store data locally on device (save images/json).
 Each generation overwrites the previous.

   - Implement image generation func.
 Many calls or one?
 Cap max results (10).
 How to reduce image to only 256 pixels at 75% compression, ~100kb, square, jpg?